Searchlove in San Diego

 It seems like a long time ago that search engine conferences were held.
 I attended a few big conferences in Chicago and Denver and appreciate those great experiences.

 Now with the Corona Virus pandemic shutdown and social distancing, it looks like the entire conference industry is going to take a hiatus.
-We can dream of tips to San Francisco, Mountainview, Boston, Dallas, and San Diego.
+We can dream of trips to San Francisco, Mountainview, Boston, Dallas, and San Diego.

 If you’ve ever needed a reason to go to San Diego, well, you’ve got one more now.
 It’s Searchlove!
 It will be held at the beautiful Paradise Point Resort this coming 26th & 27th of March, 2018.
 Paradise Point Resort and Spa is very close to Mission Beach, Seaworld, the San Diego Zoo, La Jolla Cove, and Seaport Village.